bvandewe/events-player/docs/index.md

 Acts as both publisher and subscriber, allowing you to test complete event workflows.

+### 🔐 **Authentication & Authorization**

+OAuth 2.0 with Keycloak and role-based access control (RBAC) to secure event generation and monitoring.
+Supports admin, operator, and user roles with fine-grained permissions.

 ### 🆔 **Request Tracing**

 Built-in Request ID tracing for debugging across distributed systems.